Southern Company: Climate change denial

-Southern Company has a long history of funding climate change denial and has been a "driving force behind climate disinformation," sponsoring campaigns in opposition to climate science, against limiting greenhouse gas emissions, and slowing the transition to renewable energy sources.
+Southern Company has a long history of funding climate change denial and has been a "driving force behind climate disinformation", sponsoring campaigns in opposition to climate science, against limiting greenhouse gas emissions, and slowing the transition to renewable energy sources.

 Between 1993 and 2004 Southern Company paid over $62 million to organizations that spread disinformation about climate change.
 The utility paid for advertising claiming that climate change was not real and made payments to public relations companies, industry groups, law firms and thinktanks to dispute the scientific consensus for climate change and attack legislative solutions.
 The utility paid $20 million to the trade group Edison Electric Institute, which creates media campaigns to attack proponents of global warming.
 In the 1990s, Southern Company and the Center for Energy and Economic Development hosted energy workshops broadcast to schoolteachers through the company's satellite network to promote pro-coal messages about climate change and the environment.

+Southern Company had spent more than $135 million from 2010 to 2020 on lobbying at a federal level.